You are here

-In the early days of the AIDS orphan crisis, there was a rush by well meaning non-governmental organisations to build orphanages.
-Given the scale of the problem, though, this response was unsustainable, as the cost of maintaining a child in such an institution is much greater than other forms of care.
+In the early days of the children orphaned by AIDS crisis, there was a rush by well meaning non-governmental organisations to build orphanages.
+This response was unsustainable, as the cost of maintaining a child in such an institution is much greater than other forms of care.
 Most people now believe that orphans should receive kinship care, and that siblings should not be separated.
-Studies in sub-Saharan Africa have repeatedly demonstrated that growing up in a family environment is more beneficial to a child than institutional care, which should be considered a temporary option or a last resort.
+The community needs to be supportive of these kinship carers and children, making sure that they are accepted and have access to essential services, such as health care and education.

 Keeping children in school